 Here’s a quick outline of different fees that you might get charged during the course of your divorce case, a brief explanation of what they are, and a range of costs:

 - Initial consultation or Divorce Assessment.
 This is the initial meeting with a lawyer.
 Most divorce lawyers in Cary, North Carolina, where I practice, charge a variant of this fee.
-Very rarely will you find a divorce lawyer that offers a “free consultation”, especially in Cary or Raleigh. – We charge a flat fee of $350 for a 60-90 minute consultation.
+Very rarely will you find a divorce lawyer that offers a “free consultation”, especially in Cary or Raleigh.
+We charge a flat fee of $250 for a 1-hour consultation.

 - Retainers.
 This is a fee that is paid to reserve the services of your attorney.
-By accepting this retainer, your attorney will forego opportunity to represent your spouse or potentially other prospective clients.
+By accepting this retainer, your attorney will forego the opportunity to represent your spouse or potentially other prospective clients.
 Client’s have put our firm on “retainer” even when there is no legal work yet to be performed, simply for the peace of mind that they know that they are a client of our firm when the time comes that they will need our assistance.
-The retainer is earned immediately and placed in the operating account of the firm. – We charge a $250.00 retainer for all hourly billing cases.
+The retainer is earned immediately and placed in the operating account of the firm. – We do not currently charge retainers.

 - Flat Fee.
 A flat fee is a set price for specific services.
-At The Hart Law Firm, we will charge a flat fee for items such as obtaining a divorce, preparing an uncontested separation agreement, or drafting a QDRO.
+At The Hart Law Firm, we have moved to flat-fee pricing for all aspects of representation.
+We have found that our client’s like the predictability that a flat fee provides, and knowing that we will not be nickel and diming them for phone calls and meetings.
+With a flat fee, we will bill you based on the stage you are in your case, and are willing to work with you on payment plans to fit your budget.
+In addition to charging a flat fee for items such as obtaining a divorce, preparing an uncontested separation agreement or drafting a QDRO, we will also charge a flat fee to negotiate a separation agreement, draft a lawsuit, or even appear in court or at mediation on your behalf.
 Unlike the trust deposit, a flat fee is a set or fixed amount that is agreed to in advance of the representation.
 We typically will treat this fee as earned immediately and deposit this fee into our operating account.
 The flat fee provides both benefit and risk.
-The attorney has the benefit of treating the money as his own immediately, but runs the risk that a given case may become more complicated and involve more time than originally anticipated.
+The attorney has the benefit of treating the money as his own immediately but runs the risk that a given case may become more complicated and involve more time than originally anticipated.
 The client has the benefit of knowing, in advance, how much their case is going to cost.
-However, in exchange for the risk that the lawyer takes that the case may become more complicated and involve more time than anticipated, the flat fee for litigation cases may be much higher than if the client had just paid the lawyer for their time. – We charge a flat fee for the following services:
+However, in exchange for the risk that the lawyer takes that the case may become more complicated and involve more time than anticipated, the flat fee for litigation cases may be much higher than if the client had just paid the lawyer for their time.